Psychotherapy & Counselling

 Tuula Rasen BACP BPC FPC

-I provide individual psychotherapy and counselling to adults and young adults, both in person and online.
+I offer individual psychotherapy and brief counselling to adults and young adults, both in person in SE12 and online.

 -